Shree Siddharoodha Math Hubli: Important Tips from My Local Visit

 There are many places surrounding us that always slow down the time, and an unexplainable sense of peace takes over our minds.
 That’s exactly how I felt when I first visited Shree Siddharoodha Math Hubli.
-It was as if the world outside had faded away, leaving me with nothing but stillness and a feeling that I could not express in words.
+It was as if the world outside had faded away, leaving me with nothing but stillness and a feeling, which I could not express in words.

 It left an indelible mark on my soul because of the spiritual energy that permeates every corner of this spiritual destination in Hubli.